kerryb/enigma/index.md

 ## So how does it work?

-To simplify things, we're going to show a machine that only has an alphabet of four letters (the real one has 26, as should your simulation).
-Also, in the diagrams below, the rotors have been "unrolled" &ndash; imagine that the top of each rotor joins up with the bottom to form a circle.
+To simplify things, we&rsquo;re going to show a machine that only has an alphabet of four letters (the real one has 26, as should your simulation).
+Also, in the diagrams below, the rotors have been &ldquo;unrolled&rdquo; &ndash; imagine that the top of each rotor joins up with the bottom to form a circle.

 ### Components